Johnny Depp v Amber Heard: What to know about the case

-The jury’s out: How Johnny Depp and Amber Heard each made their case for being a victim, not a perpetrator, of abuse
+Jury’s out: How Johnny Depp and Amber Heard each made their case for being a victim, not perpetrator, of abuse

 After six weeks of testimony, the jury in the high-profile defamation trial finally began deliberating on Friday afternoon.
 Rachel Sharp reports from Fairfax, Virginia, on what you need to know about the case